-"Ice Rink" comes from a series of nine photographs created by the artist that offers a glimpse into his creative process.
+"Through the Woods" comes from a series of nine photographs created by the artist that offer a glimpse into his creative process.

 While Doig could be associated with landscape painting, his interest in leisure and sports enable him to help evolve the genre.
 His landscapes go beyond mere scenery, often presenting elements of recreation and play in his distinct contemporary expressionist style.

 Shot from the depths of a lush forest, Doing captures an abandoned building nestled among the trees in isolation.
 In addition to missing windows, the façade is weathered, showing significant signs of corrosion and oxidization.
 The contrast between the overgrown foliage and the decrepit building evokes a sense of melancholic beauty, where the coexistence of life and decay is harmoniously captured within a single frame.

 Over the course of his career, Doig has created a limited number of editioned works.
 To our knowledge, this is his first and only release of photographs.
 Not only is this from the first chapter of his illustrious career but also released in a very limited edition of 12.

 Doig's works can be found in prominent public collections globally, including the Tate Modern (London), the Art Institute of Chicago, the Centre Pompidou (Paris), and the National Gallery of Canada.

 Visit our Toronto gallery on Thursdays or by appointment.